pernalin/pernalin.github.io/_posts/2015-04-12-laravel-on-hostgator.md

 consider is where to host your site, and make sure that hosting provider supports the minimum [server requirements] (http://laravel.com/docs/4.2#server-requirements) for Laravel.

-The instructions below are specific to installing Laravel on a Hostgator shared server.
-However, this shouldn't be too different even if you use a different hosting provider.
+The instructions below are specific to installing Laravel on a Hostgator shared instance.
+However, this shouldn't be too different even if you're using a different hosting provider.

 ### Sign up for a Web Hosting Service
-I've assumed that you already have a hosting account.
-If you don't, then go ahead and get one!
-Here's a link to [HostGator](http://secure.hostgator.com/~affiliat/cgi-bin/affiliates/clickthru.cgi?id=).
-You can also use the coupon code: **QuickDeploy** to get a discount.
+If you don't already have a Hosting account, now is the time to get one!
+Here's a link to [HostGator] (http://secure.hostgator.com/~affiliat/cgi-bin/affiliates/clickthru.cgi?id=) along with a discount coupon code **QuickDeploy** to get you started!

 ### Connect to your hosting account terminal
 Once you have a hosting account, you'll need to access its terminal.
 You can use any SSH client to do so.
 In my case I use [PuTTY](http://www.putty.org/).
 You'll also need the server IP Address ready.
-If you don't have this already, browse over to your HostGator's CPanel to find it.
+If you don't have this already, browse over to your Hosting Service Account or CPanel to find it.

 PuTTY Configuration

 *    Session:
-     > Host Name (or IP Address): Your domain name, or IP
+     > Host Name (or IP Address): *Your domain name, or IP*
-     > Port: Default is 22, but if you use a shared instance try 2222
+     > Port: *Default is 22, but if you use a shared instance try 2222*
-     > Connection type: SSH
+     > Connection type: *SSH*
 *    Connection: Data
-     > Auto-login username: Your HostGator username
+     > Auto-login username: *Your HostGator username*

-I left the default settings for everything else.
+I used default settings for everything else.
 If the above doesn't work and you need more help check out [this link](https://support.hostgator.com/articles/specialized-help/technical/ssh-keying-through-putty-on-windows-or-linux)

 ### Check PHP version